surftrips.co

 Frequently asked

-Santa Teresa is a mixed break suited for beginner to advanced surfers.
-Confident beginners can give it a go on small days.
+Santa Teresa is a mixed bottom, hollow shifting a-frame peaks over sand and submerged reef, break suited for beginner through advanced surfers.
+Beginners can give it a go on the smaller end of the size range.

 Santa Teresa